 Can't remember why I was invited to the "NATO Advanced Research Workshop on Collaborative dialogue technologies in distance learning" in Segovia.

-Pondered what NATO would become after the cold war ended and the Warsaw Pact was dissolved in 1991.
-But a trip to Spain in April sounded as a good opportunity to escape the cold Norwegian winter.
+But the invitation made me ponder.
+What would NATO become after the cold war ended and the Warsaw Pact was dissolved in 1991?
+Would the Oslo agreement improve relations between Israel and PLO?
+Would Shimon Peres and Mahmoud Abbas sign the agreement?

+Anyway, a trip to Spain in April sounded like a good opportunity to escape the cold Norwegian winter.
 Especially after reading about Erling Kagge in the international edition of Time Magazine in March.
 The Norwegian adventurer who completed the first unsupported and solo expedition to the South Pole.
-1,310 km in 50 days without radio contact to the outside world.
+1,310 km in 50 days without radio contact with the outside world.